 But if your processes don’t connect well with their processes, some agencies will refuse to change the way they do things.

 When agencies are inflexible on processes and can’t adapt to meet your needs, this is a bad sign.

 So, for example, as we outline in our guide to advertising, clients start the advertising process with the brief.
 The agency should respond with their proposal on how they will respond to the brief.

 But, often agencies will ask to submit a “reverse brief”.
 They’ll rewrite your brief to make it easier for them to work with.
 Your brief that you spent all that time getting just right, to be clear on what you need.

-Suddenly, it’s not your brief any longer, it’s the agencies interpretation of what you need, written so they can manage it through their business more easily.
+Suddenly, it’s not your brief any longer, it’s the agencies interpretation of what you need.
+And, it’s written so they can manage it through their business more easily.

-What you’ll often find though it this reverse brief excludes things you specifically wanted to include.
-Or it includes additions that you didn’t want.
+What you’ll often find though is this reverse brief excludes things you specifically wanted to include.
+Or it includes things you chose to leave out.

 Of course, you review these changes and keep them if they make the brief better or clearer.
 But if they don’t and the agency insists on keeping them in, “because that’s how we do things”, this is a definite watch-out.